KKonaW/sorc-script/README.md

 # sorc-script
-do not pay for cracked scripts,  I give them for free..
+do not pay for cracked scripts